Google Voice: Gizmo5 acquisition

 On November 12, 2009, Google announced that it had acquired Gizmo5 for a reported U.S. $30 million in cash.
 A major effect of this announcement was that Gizmo5 suspended new signups pending re-launch by Google.
 Google was reported to be working on a desktop application, though rumors also circulated that the project had been scrapped in favor of a browser-based solution.
 On August 26, 2010 Gmail accounts with Google Voice were given a function to make and receive calls.
 Google Voice product manager, Vincent Paquet, confirmed that this function was added through the help of the technology received after the Gizmo5 acquisition.
 In 2011, the Gizmo5 site closed service to its registered members.
 As of January 2012, the website is no longer available.

 Open availability

-On June 22, 2010 Google Voice dropped the requirement for invitations to become a subscriber, and the service became available to anyone in the US with a Google account.
+On June 22, 2010, Google Voice removed its invitation requirement, making the service accessible to all U.S. users with a Google account.
+This marked a significant shift in Google’s communication strategy, opening up features like free voicemail transcription, call forwarding, personalized greetings, and a single telephone number for multiple devices to the general public.
+The move aimed to increase adoption and competition with traditional telephone services and VoIP platforms.